uxlfoundation/foundation/doc/2025-UXL-Goals-Objectives.rst

 Introduction
 ============

-The UXL Foundation Steering Committee has set objectives for 2025.
+The UXL Foundation Steering Committee has agreed some objectives for 2025.
-This page records the objectives and targets set.
+This page records the objectives and targets, these will be monitored and measured through the year.

 +-------------------------+----------------------------------------+-------------------------------------------+
 | Objective               | Activities                             | Targets                                   |